Semernitskaya/riptide/README.md

 Feel free to compare this e.g. to [Feign](https://github.com/Netflix/feign#basics) or [Retrofit](https://github.com/square/retrofit/blob/master/samples/src/main/java/com/example/retrofit/SimpleService.java).

+Also check out our [Riptide tutorial](https://engineering.zalando.com/posts/2023/06/riptide-http-client-tutorial.html) for beginners to see the full examples.

 ## Features
 - full access to the underlying HTTP client
 - [resilience](docs/resilience.md) built into it